Skip to content

 Part of the New Jersey and National Registers of Historic Places - Mr. Local History #mrlocalhistory

 This home on 40 Mount Airy Road was willed to Osee Pennington Alward, wife of Henry Alward V grandson of the first Henry in Basking Ridge.
-Click Here for National Registry Application
+Click Here for the National Registry Application

 Henry Alward IV married Mary Cox and had eight children.
 Henry’s fourth son, Samuel, married Caty King, sister of John King, of Liberty Corner.
 Benjamin, the third son, married Sarah Ayers (Ayres), daughter of Elisha Ayers, and sister of Maj.
 John Ayers (Ayres), of Basking Ridge.
 William married Elizabeth, daughter of William Cross, and moved to New York.
-Henry III died in Basking Ridge in 1732 and is buried in the Basking Ridge Presbyterian Cemetery. in all there are twelve Alward’s buried in the churchyard.
+Henry III died in Basking Ridge in 1732 and is buried in the Basking Ridge Presbyterian Cemetery. there are twelve Alward’s buried in the churchyard.

 1720 – John Johnston aka John Annan – Annin’s Corner – Scotland